Soil: Xeric (Dry) – Mesic (Medium). Acidic soil.

-Suggested Uses: This low growing sub-shrub forms an excellent ground cover on dry sandy and rocky soils.
-It spreads gradually by surface rhizomes to form a mat, and is found naturally near sandy beaches and open woodlands.
+Suggested Uses: Michigan Bearberry is a low-growing sub-shrub that forms an excellent ground cover on dry sandy and rocky soils.
+It spreads gradually by surface rhizomes to form a mat and is found naturally near sandy beaches and open woodlands.
 Requires acidic soil.
 Not tolerant of clay.

 Native Range: Native to northern-most regions of the U.S. and select areas throughout the West.
 Native throughout northern Minnesota.

 Pollinators: Attracts hummingbirds, butterflies and bees.
 Host plant for several species of butterflies and moths.